After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 - What your doctor says

-- Simple changes to your job that may make it easier for you to do it
+- Simple changes that may make it easier for you to do your job

-Then, you may want to meet with your other co-workers to tell them about your condition.
+Then, you may want to meet with your other co-workers to tell them.
 If they’ve noticed some of your symptoms, this can put them at ease.
 You may also want to suggest ways you can help each other with job tasks.

-It’s your decision whether to stay in your current job, now that you have MS. Your symptoms may be mild for a while, or they may go away.
+It’s your choice whether to stay in your current job.
+Your symptoms may be mild for a while, or they may go away.
 You might be able to control your condition with treatments, so you can work.

 - Work fewer hours or part-time

-- Find a different job that you can do with your MS symptoms
+- Find a job you can do despite your MS symptoms

-- Find work you can do at home or online
+- Find a job you can do at home or online

 If you need to stop working, you can still volunteer.
-This may give you a sense of pride, and it could allow you to teach or help others.
+This can boost your pride and allow you to teach or help others.

-If you're concerned about what the future may bring, try something called a work self-assessment.
+If you're worried about the future, try something called a work self-assessment.
 You can take online tests to help you figure out if your MS symptoms could affect your job.
-These tools can help you decide which changes you need to make now, or which ones you may need to consider down the road.
+These tools can help you decide which changes you need to make now, and which you may need to consider down the road.